sarkoful/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display content of first 10 line
+The output will differ, depending on the content of the file